 What are Capital Projects?

-What Are the Types of Capital Projects
+What are the Types of Capital Projects?

 Small Capital Projects

-- Renovating a single office floor.
+- Office renovations: Updating workspaces or refurbishing a single floor.

 Major Capital Projects